Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of adic spaces

+Set notation as in Remark~\ref{R:topologically flat reduction}(c) with $m=2$ and suppose that $P$ is stably $2$-pseudocoherent over $A$.
+By the previous paragraph, we obtain a commutative diagram

+in which excluding the dashed arrow, the rows and columns are exact.
+By diagram chasing, we obtain exactness of the dashed arrow; this shows that $A \to B_1$ is $2$-pseudoflat. \end{proof}

-\begin{remark} In \eqref{eq:weak flatness}, the tensor products are already complete by Lemma~\ref{L:module power series}.
+\begin{remark} In \eqref{eq:weak flatness}, the tensor products are already complete by Corollary~\ref{C:module power series}.
 However, this does not mean that one gets an analogous diagram for an arbitrary strict exact sequence $0 \to M \to N \to P \to 0$ of Banach modules, because of the poor behavior of the completed tensor product.
-Indeed, the existence of such a diagram in general would ultimately lead to a contradiction against Example~\ref{exa:no topological flatness}. \end{remark}
+Indeed, even for $A$ noetherian, the existence of such a diagram in general would ultimately lead to a contradiction against Example~\ref{exa:no topological flatness}. \end{remark}